Liouville quantum gravity and the Brownian map II: geodesics and continuity of the embedding: Emergence of the -L evy net

 \begin{lemma} For each $\epsilon, D > 0$ there exists $L_0,M_0 > 0$ such that for all $L \geq L_0$ and $M \geq M_0$ the following is true.
 Suppose that $\CB$ has the law $\bandlaw_{L,1}$ (i.e., is a metric band with inner boundary length $L$ and width $1$) and that $w$ is chosen uniformly at random from the quantum measure restricted to the inner boundary of the band.
 Let $\eta$ be the path from $w$ to the outer boundary of the band as constructed in Proposition~\ref{prop::subsequentially_limiting_paths_exist} (i.e., a second approximation to a geodesic) let $z$ be the point on the outside of the band where this path terminates, and let $I_M$ be the interval of quantum length $M$ on the outside of the band which is centered at $z$.
-The probability that the quantum distance between the complement of $I_M$ in the outer boundary to $w$ is at least $D$ is at least $1-\epsilon$. \end{lemma} \begin{proof} This is a consequence of Proposition~\ref{prop::metric_band_zoom_in} combined with Proposition~\ref{prop::subsequentially_limiting_paths_exist}. \end{proof}
+The probability that the quantum distance between the complement of $I_M$ in the outer boundary to $w$ is at least $D$ is at least $1-\epsilon$. \end{lemma} \begin{proof} Let $\MstwoD$ be as in the proof of Proposition~\ref{prop::reverse_qle_markov_property}.
+Suppose that $(\CS,x,y)$ and $\rtime$ are sampled from $\MstwoD$.
+As explained in the proof of Proposition~\ref{prop::reverse_qle_markov_property}, we know that the conditional law of $(\CS,x,y)$ given $\rtime = r$ is that of a sample from $\Mstwo$ conditioned on $\{\oqdist(x,y) > r\}$.